CoRoLab-Berlin/bmi270_python/README.md

-# BMI270 I2C Python Implementation - Version: 0.3.6
+# BMI270 I2C Python Implementation - Version: 0.4.0

-WIP BMI270 I2C Python implementation.
-This is my current project for my practical phase at my University.
+Bare bones BMI270 I2C Python implementation.
+This was a project for my practical phase at my University.

 ## Installation
 The package is [available on pypi.org](https://pypi.org/project/bmi270).